TheoBuchwald/UCPH-KVM/README.md

 ## [xyz_to_mol.py](./xyz/xyz_to_mol.py)
 <details><summary> Program information </summary>
 <p>
-  A script designed to convert a xyz file to a mol file for the programme DALTON
+  A script designed to convert a xyz file to a mol file for the program DALTON

   You will need to supply the xyz file